RedPitaya/Documentation/appsFeatures/applications/spectrum/spectrum.rst

 WATERFALL PLOTS:
 ================

-Waterfall plots are a different way of representing the signal spectrum where the color on the plot defines the signal amplitude for a certain frequency.
+Waterfall plots are a different way of representing the signal spectrum where the colour on the plot defines the signal amplitude for a certain frequency.
 The waterfall plot is also useful when enabling the representation of the signal spectrum in a time dependency.

 AXIS CONTROLS: